Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181014.md

 #### Team Goals for next week:

 * _Where do we want the project to be next week?_
+  * Progressing with the Identify Road Features epic
+  * Progressing with the testing framework to use our stock images

 #### Individual Goals

 ##### Adam:

 * _What do you plan to work on and accomplish in the next week?_
+  * Implementation of sky view and region of interest

 ##### Sapana: